asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ![Possible button designs](../links/ButtonDesigns.png)

+The following buttons apply to both system modes (dark and light):

 ### Forward button ![Forward button as right arrow](../links/ForwardButton.png) <!-- omit in toc -->

 The forward button (also Next button) is usually placed on a toolbar or navigation bar and allows users to move forward to the next screen or webpage.